GRBF20/HSM-Classifier/README.md

-# OvarianCancerClassifier
+# HSM CLASSIFIER

-Build a Classifier for the dataset OvarianCancer
+Build a Classifier for the a HSM problem.